DuncanWalter/alonzo-client-template/README.md

 > git clone https://github.com/DuncanWalter/alonzo-client-template.git
 > npm install
 ```
-Then, configure your workspace to enable proper FlowType and eslint highlighting as you code.
+Then, configure your workspace to enable eslint highlighting as you code.
 This requires an editor extension for eslint.
 That extension may require a setting pointing it to an eslintrc.json file, which is provided in the template.
 This repository has that setting built in for vsCode, along with a setting which ignores es5 syntax validation.
 If you would like to add similar support for your favorite editor, please make a pull request with those additions so we can share what you learned.

 - Install eslint extention for your editor
 - If not using vsCode, point eslint extension to eslintrc.json